-Not so long ago, Australia had its history wars; now it has its statue wars.
-When they were being fought in the early years of this century, the history wars looked rather like that other “war” being fought at the time, the war on terror — a war without end.
+Not so long ago, Australia had its history wars; now we have the statue wars.
+When the history wars were being fought in the early years of this century, they looked rather like that other “war” being fought at the time, the war on terror — a war without end.

 The war on terror might still be with us, but the history wars — which were fought largely over the nature and extent of frontier violence — are over.
 They ended with a whimper rather than a bang, in exhaustion rather than with a treaty.
 One sign that they had lost their heat came in 2009, when Keith Windschuttle, arguably their chief protagonist, published the second volume of his trilogy purporting to reveal how the political left had fabricated Aboriginal history.
 Hardly anyone noticed.

 The contrast with the storm caused by his first instalment was stark.
 Volume One of The Fabrication of Aboriginal History dealt with frontier violence in Tasmania, which Windschuttle claimed had been grossly exaggerated by historians.
 It attracted massive publicity in Australia and some attention abroad, with Windschuttle’s image of peaceful settlers, Aboriginal thieves and fibbing historians receiving powerful support from conservative politicians and the editors of the Australian and Quadrant.